LARIAT Procedure: Left Atrial Appendage (LAA) Closure

 Experts at Houston Methodist pioneered the LARIAT procedure, a nonsurgical approach that provides long-term protection against stroke in individuals with AFib.
 This specialized procedure has since been adopted by several top heart hospitals around the country.

 In the past, tying off the left atrial appendage required open-heart surgery.
-The LARIAT procedure gives patients a shorter hospital stay, less scarring and less pain.
+The LARIAT procedure is a less invasive method of LAA closure, resulting in a shorter hospital stay, less scarring and less pain.

-Benefits of the LARIAT procedure including the following:
+The full benefits of the LARIAT procedure include:

 - Decreased risk of stroke